Skip to Content

 Slide Outs

-To compare, travel trailers tend to have only one or two slide outs.
-This makes the trailer feel less roomy inside.
+Travel trailers usually only have one or two slide outs.
+This makes them feel less roomy inside.
 Small travel trailers and older travel trailers often don’t have any slide outs at all.

 There are some drawback to having more slide outs.
-Firtst, they add more moving parts.
-These parts require some maintenance to keep them operating smoothly.
-Slide outs can also develop leaks.
-They also add a significant amount of weight to the RV.
-The extra weight reduces your mpg.
+First, slide outs can develop leaks.
+They also reduce your efficiency because they add weight.
 It also takes a bit more time to set your RV up when you arrive at camp when you have slide outs.

 Winner: 5th wheels have more slide outs than travel trailers.